Affan9056/bano-Qabil-pythoon/README.md

-# bano-Qabil-pythoon
+This is my First Git Respostory
+Author-Affan Ahmed
+Bano Qabil Instructor
-CIT Pythoon Class 8 To 10
+Python CIT 8 to 10